JonathanReeve/course-computational-literary-analysis/_texts/moonstone.md

 One of our ladies present at dinner was worthy Mrs. Threadgall, widow of the late Professor of that name.
-Talking of her deceased husband perpetually, this good lady never mentioned to strangers that he WAS deceased.
+Talking of her deceased husband perpetually, this good lady never mentioned to strangers that he _Was_ deceased.
 She thought, I suppose, that every able-bodied adult in England ought to know as much as that.
 In one of the gaps of silence, somebody mentioned the dry and rather nasty subject of human anatomy;